Hej

 Hej is a village in Jörns socken in the north-west part of Skellefteå Municipality, Västerbotten County, Sweden.

 The word Hej is the most common greeting in the Swedish language, and the equivalent of 'hi' in English.
-The village got its name in the 19th century when a surveyor played with the childish rhyme Snipp, snapp, snorum, hej basalorum.
+The village was named in the 19th century when a surveyor played with the childish rhyme Snipp, snapp, snorum, hej basalorum.
 Snipp, Snapp, Snorum and Basalorum are four other villages in the vicinity.

-Hej has a flea market and barn dance.